bbclr20/TensorFlow-Examples/README.md

 Implementing linear regression using TensorFlow.
 The training result is compared with the result of **least squares regression** which is a standard approach of overdetermined systems.

-### 02-TFRecords file
+### 02-Preparing data

+- Image processing: Using TensorFlow native functions to process the images.

+- Queue and Thread: Some examples of TensorFlow **FIFOQueue**, **QueueRunner**, **Coordinator**.

+- Simple data: Writing and reading TFRecords file.

+- MNIST: Transfering MNIST dataset to tfrecords file.

-Writing and reading TFRecords file.
-Pseudo example of reading CIFAR10 dataset.
+- CIFAR10: Pseudo example of reading CIFAR10 dataset.

 ### 03-Model and parameters